Doctor’s Portrait of a Patient Reflects the Pain of Tetanus

 About a week later, kid started getting sick, and rapidly went downhill.
 They took the kid to the ER, where they diagnosed tetanus.

-LOTS of anti-toxin was administered, but it was so late, the kid developed full-blown tetanus.
+Lots of anti-toxin administered, but it was so late, the kid developed full-blown tetanus.
 Kids recover faster, so he only spent 59 days in the hospital, about 45 of them in an induced coma.
 Then rehab for a month.

 But here is the kicker.
-As the kid was being discharged from the rehab facility, the doctors tried to vaccinate him, and his mother REFUSED any and all vaccines.
+As the doctors prepared to discharge the kid from the rehab facility, they tried to vaccinate him, but his mother REFUSED any and all vaccines.

 If I was the kid, I would have stuck my fist in her mouth, rolled up my sleeve, and told the doctor, “Give me everything you’ve got!”